Poornam boorelu recipe with video and step by step pics – one of the most popular sweet snack from Andhra cuisine is poornam boorelu.

 Making stuffing for poornam boorelu

-1. Rinse and then take 1 cup chana dal in a pressure cooker.
+1. Rinse and then take 1 cup chana dal in a stovetop pressure cooker.
 If you want you can even soak chana dal.

-3. When the pressure settles down, open the lid of the cooker and check if the chana dal is cooked well.
+3. When the pressure settles down, then only open the lid of the cooker and check if the chana dal is cooked well.
 Take a few chana dals and mash it with your fingers.
 They should get mashed easily.
 Do take care as the dal is very hot.

-4. Strain the chana dal and let it cool or become warm. use the strained water for making rasam or katachi amti.
+4. Strain the chana dal and let it cool or become warm.
+Use the strained water for making Rasam or katachi amti.
 You can also knead atta with this water or add it to gravies or dals.

 5. Then add the chana dal in a grinder jar.